 Howard-Tilton Memorial Library is Tulane's main library and its general circulating collections are among the largest in the Gulf region of the United States.
-While its collection development has been tightly focused in support of Tulane's academic programs, the library's general collections have still grown to include nearly 3.9 million volumes housed in the main Howard-Tilton building and an off site storage facility for older volumes—exclusive of the materials held in the library's Special Collections in Jones Hall.
+While its collection development has been tightly focused in support of Tulane's academic programs, the library's collections have still grown to include nearly 3.9 million volumes housed in the main Howard-Tilton building and an off site storage facility for older volumes—exclusive of the materials held in the library's archival Special Collections in Jones Hall.
 Howard-Tilton spends about $5.6 million annually on digital resources.
-As a result, Tulane's students and faculty have access through its main library to a vast array of published digital facsimile collections of scholarly material and to articles in about 95,000 journal titles, most of them online.
+As a result, Tulane's students and faculty have access through its main library to a vast array of databases, including digital facsimile collections of important scholarly material, and to articles in about 64,000 journal titles, most of them online.
 Post Katrina the library has rebuilt collections in music, media, and government documents--aiming to make its collections in these areas stronger than ever.
-In fact, after losing all of its recorded materials, today the library's Media Center alone houses more than 38,000 audio recordings and more than 25,000 audio/visual recordings.
+In fact, after losing all of its recorded materials, today the library's Media Center alone houses more than 40,000 audio recordings and more than 25,000 audio/visual recordings.

 Comprehensive Collection Policies

 The library has formulated a comprehensive set of collection development policies that include detailed statements for each discipline supported.
 The framework for these policies is designed to reflect the academic department and cross-departmental academic program structure of the university.

 Faculty participation in the selection process is welcomed.
 Direct communication with subject liaison librarians is encouraged, as are requests for new materials.
 The selection and receipt of many current books is expedited through the use of approval plans for domestic and foreign publications.
 These plans provide books based on detailed, pre-determined subject profiles to ensure regular timely receipt of scholarly materials at a discount.